hashicorp/terraform-provider-google/website/docs/r/redis_instance.html.markdown

 * `effective_labels` -
   All of labels (key/value pairs) present on the resource in GCP, including the labels configured through Terraform, other clients and services.

+* `auth_string` - AUTH String set on the instance.
+This field will only be populated if auth_enabled is true.

 <a name="nested_maintenance_schedule"></a>The `maintenance_schedule` block contains: